-When a loved one passes away, it can be difficult to choose between various types of memorial ceremonies that you’re offered by the funeral home.
-But you know, you don’t have to select a traditional ceremony.
-Your friend or family member may not have lived a traditional life, so why would you want to have a memorial that doesn’t suit him or her?
-Below are six ideas for memorial ceremonies that you can have that will make yet one more lasting memory about your loved one.
+When a loved one passes away, it can be difficult to plan a fitting memorial service.
+And if your friend or family member didn’t live a traditional life, a traditional memorial might not be a fitting tribute.
+Below are six ideas for memorial ceremonies to help you create one more lasting memory about your loved one.

 After memorial ceremonies, the family is usually left with the cremains to serve as a memory for the dearly departed, but what will other guests get to take away from the memorial service?
 Why not give guests at the memorial service a gift to remember the deceased?
 It can be a simple token representing a favorite past time, such as a golf ball or a pin from their favorite baseball team.
 Giving a gift allows everyone attending to leave with a memory of their friend.